Easy Ways to Go Zero Waste on a Budget

 If you’re trying to go zero waste on a budget, you can simply create a compost pile in the corner of your yard and turn it using a shovel.
 You can also repurpose some type of container into a food scraps bin you keep in your kitchen and start composting without spending hardly any money.

 When it’s time for me to purchase zero waste and plastic-free essentials, I almost always get them when they’re on sale.

 If you have a local zero waste shop, see if they have social media pages you can follow or a newsletter you can sign up for so you can always stay on top of any sales they might have.

 Even if you don’t have a local zero waste shop, these online zero waste shops regularly run different promotions that can help you save money on all of the supplies you need.

 One final way you can go zero waste on a budget is both the hardest and easiest.
 It’s simply saying no when you feel like purchasing something that you don’t absolutely need.

 Yes, that new shirt you see in the window looks adorable.
 But do you ABSOLUTELY need a new piece of clothing?
 Yes, that new book has gotten a lot of great reviews.
 But is it possible your library might have it to borrow?

-When you cut down on how much you purchase, you not only save money, but you help reduce the amount of waste that ends up back in the environment.
+When you cut down on how much you purchase, you not only save money, but you also help reduce the amount of waste that ends up back in the environment.